johanneslumpe/redux-history-transitions/README.md

 ## FAQ
 ### Why is this a store enhancer and not a middleware?
 Because the transition handlers should receive the state *after*  the action has been dispatched.
 And I did not want to use something like `_.defer`.

+### Does this work with `react-router` 1.0?
+Not currently, but there is a [pending PR](https://github.com/rackt/react-router/pull/1728) which will make the 1.0 branch much more modular.
+After that PR is merged this should work flawlessly.